-The Grand Rapids Community College Mathematics Department is pleased to announce that it will host its first Mathematics Seminar of the 2015-2016 academic year on Wednesday, September 23, 3:00-4:00 PM in 102 Cook.
-Our speaker, Sang Lee, will discuss topics from graph theory.
+The Grand Rapids Community College Mathematics Department is pleased to announce that it will host its next Mathematics Seminar on Thursday, December 10, 3:00-4:15 PM in 103 Cook.
+Our speaker, GRCC student Grant Jenkins, will discuss applications of Graph Theory.
 The title and abstract of his talk are below.

 Pop and cookies will be served at 2:45 PM.

 The Stable Marriage Problem: An Intersection of Social Choice and Mathematics

 The problem: Imagine that we are playing matchmaker.
 We have 10 male clients and 10 female clients who wish to be matched with someone of the opposite sex.
 Each of the 20 clients gives us a list of rankings of who they wish to be matched with.
 How do we use these lists to arrange 10 happy marriages?

 This talk will rely on a field of mathematics called graph theory to match together people based upon a list of preferences.
 We aim to create a “stable marriage” in order to cater to as many individuals’ preferences as possible.
 This is accomplished with the Gale-Shapely Algorithm, which allows us to identify a definitive set of matchings.
 In reality, peoples’ rankings of each other - preferences - are not always strict and sometimes include indifferences.
 In this case, we can extend Gale-Shapely to find matchings.
 This introduces many new classifications of stability and gives us a glimpse into interactions between social choice and mathematics.